-The red-painted Metro Rapid has special transponders and therefore gets preferred by traffic lights which makes it move faster than other buses.
+- The red-painted Metro Rapid has special transponders and therefore gets preferred by traffic lights which make it move faster than other buses.
 However, this line offers fewer stops than the orange line.

 The good thing is you can find bus stops at almost every corner of the city.
 No matter where you are, there will be a stop approximately 5 – 10 minutes away from you.
 At least that’s what I felt.

 Moreover, what really helped me with finding the next bus stop was Transit.
 It’s a really helpful app that shows you the exact location of the next bus stop.

 Additionally, it tells you what kind of transportation is the fastest to go somewhere.